yngvark/aws-console-signin-robot/README.md

 That's fine, this happens because we're not in a browser.

-As for usage, there are alternatives.
-The one that I currently use is the following:
+To run the command when we're in a browser focus, there are alternatives.
+The one that I currently use in XFCE is the following:

 ### Usage alternative: Put shortcut on the application menu